kubernetes/kubernetes/docs/roadmap.md

   - Status:

 ## Platforms
-1. Possible for cloud partners / vendors to self-qualify Kubernetes on their platform.
+1. Possible for cloud partners / vendors to self-qualify LMKTFY on their platform.
   - Status:
 2. Define the set of platforms that are supported by the core team.
   - Status: